yvy777/JasmineUnitTestTemplateGenerator/README.md

 ## Known Issues

 - If there is no "it" or "describe" test already present in the spec.ts file than the template generation will fail.
+Normally the constructor test should always be present and serve as the guideline.

 ## Release Notes